vadixidav/summon/README.md

 A logic engine designed to magically give you what you ask for

+Nightly is required because the code does some questionable things.

 Do you want to study the dark arts?
 If so, then read the code!

 Disclaimer: